Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 The are cases available for the "make" time; the file "arch.make-2" in this directory shows a template for "arch.make" of MPI or OMP.
 You should test which one is most efficient in the gfortran run.

-For NEC's Intel vector-parallel version, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
+For NEC's Intel vector-parallel compiler, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
+The arch.make script is shown in (3) of "arch.make-2".
 The modified changes are summarized in "Annual Report (2021)" of this page; the important lines to note are shown in English, so you may not miss the points.
-The files are already modified in "arch.make", siesta-4.1-b4-LX.tar.gz is unzipped, and the make step is executed (Ref.
+The files are already corrected in "arch.make" and siesta-4.1-b4-LX.tar.gz.
+It is unzipped and do the sh script, and the make step is executed at ~/siesta-4.1-b4-LX/Obj (Ref.
 3).

 References: